Tetsumichi/titanic_survival_exploration/README.md

 - `fare` : Passenger Fare
 - `cabin` : Cabin
 - `embarked` : Port of Embarkation (C = Cherbourg; Q = Queenstown; S = Southampton)

+This project is a part of the Machine Learning Engineer Nanodegree program at [Udacity](https://www.udacity.com/).